yasen-yankov/ios-docs/Chart/Series/spline.md

 ---
 title: Spline
-meta_title: Spline Series
+page_title: Spline Series
-slug: chart-series-spline
-tags: Chart, iOS, spline, series
-publish: true
-ordinal: 3
+position: 3
 ---

-#Chart Series: Spline
+# Chart Series: Spline

 <code>TKChartSpineSeries</code> is similar to the line series, but instead of straight line segments, the spline series connects its data points with smooth curves which represent rough approximations of the missing data points.
 Here is an example of a chart with a spline series: